AntoP96/gestionale-clienti/README.md

     pip install -r requirements.txt
     ```

-    Make sure you have the Microsoft Access Driver installed on your system.
+    Make sure you have the sqlite3 installed on your system.

 4. **Configure the `config.txt` file**:

-    Edit the `config.txt` file to specify the path to your Access database.
+    Edit the `config.txt` file to specify the path to your sqlite database.
 Example content:

     ```
-    C:\path\to\your\database.accdb
+    C:\path\to\your\database.sqlite
     ```

 ## Usage